-- assessment requirements or assessment strategy for the sector; - Deliver and assess learner's evidence using only the published assessment criteria set out by Safety Training Awards and the regulators; - Ensure that your assessment activity meets the occupational standards for assessment; - Use sector knowledge and experience to assess learner's evidence against the requirements of the qualifications provided by Safety Training Awards; - Engage in standardisation activities to ensure consistency in the assessment process; - Keep accurate and upto-date records of your assessment activity; - Engage learners in the planning of assessment and the assessment process; - Provide feedback to learners at both formative and summative stages on the suitability of assessment evidence with regard to level, sufficiency, validity and consistency; - Support learners to take appropriate corrective action where necessary.

-- prior to and after assessments have been completed; - Record and evidence all knowledge, experience and qualifications.
+performed accurately and appropriately; Maintain records of your continual professional development (CPD).
+Tutors and Assessors Tutors / Assessors must be qualified for their role and suitably occupationally competent and must maintain their continual professional development (CPD) as specified in the assessment requirements or assessment strategy for the qualifications; Deliver and assess learner's evidence using only the published assessment criteria set out by Safety Training Awards and the regulators; Ensure that all assessment activities meet the occupational standards for assess learner's evidence against the requirements of the qualifications provided by Safety Training Awards; Engage in standardisation activities to ensure consistency in the assessment process; Keep accurate and up-to-date records of your assessment activity; Engage learners in the planning of assessment and the assessment process; Provide feedback to learners at both formative and summative stages on the suitability of assessment evidence with regard to level, sufficiency, validity and consistency; Support learners to take appropriate corrective action where necessary.
+Follow Safety Training Awards qualification assessment guidelines using documentation provided by or approved by them; Maintain the security of assessment papers both prior to and after assessments have been completed; Record and evidence all knowledge, experience and qualifications.
 Learners Generate assessment evidence under the required conditions which is authenticable; Attend a training course and successfully complete the assessment.

-Provide accurate information to facilitate course registration; Be aware of opportunities for special considerations, reasonable adjustments, complaints and appeals and submit any of these in line with Safety Training Awards procedures; Attend courses of learning for the requisite number of hours.
+Provide accurate information to facilitate course registration; Be aware of opportunities for special considerations, reasonable adjustments, complaints and appeals and submit any of these in line with Safety Training Awards procedures; • Attend courses of learning for the requisite number of hours.